Fletcher Building (FBU) H1 2026 earnings summary

 New Zealand volumes expected to remain soft, with meaningful improvement not anticipated until 2027.

-Australian volume trends in Laminex and Fletcher Insulation are encouraging, but conditions remain mixed.
+Australian trends are more positive, especially in Laminex and Fletcher Insulation, but conditions remain mixed.

-Margin compression to persist, but cost out program will help offset pressures.
+Margin compression will persist, but cost out programs are expected to offset pressures.

-Portfolio simplification on track, with Construction divestment estimated to complete in Q1 FY27.
+Portfolio simplification and further asset sales are ongoing, with Construction divestment to complete in Q1 FY27.

 Latest events from Fletcher Building